syndit/com.synditcorp.ruleengine/README.md

 ## Call a rule

-Then, call a rule and use the Boolean value make a decision in the calling code.
+Then, call a rule and use the boolean value make a decision in the calling code.

 	Integer ruleNumber = 17;
-	Boolean result = ruleEvaluator.evaluateRule(ruleNumber);
+	boolean result = ruleEvaluator.evaluateRule(ruleNumber);
 	if(result) doThis();
 	else doThat();